Chapter 3: Project Setup

 const res = await RequestContext.getEntityManager().find(Book, {});

-The RequestContext.getEntityManager() method then checks AsyncLocalStorage static instance we use for creating new EM forks in the RequestContext.create() method.
+The RequestContext.getEntityManager() method then checks AsyncLocalStorage static instance used for creating new EM forks in the RequestContext.create() method.

 The AsyncLocalStorage class from Node.js core is the magician here.
 It allows us to track the context throughout the async calls.
 It allows us to decouple the EntityManager fork creation (usually in a middleware as shown in the previous section) from its usage through the global EntityManager instance.